billsix/cprogrammingbook/doc/02-Variables.rst

 In contrast to more ‘strongly
 typed’ languages, C permits expressions to mix all of the scalar
-types: the various flavours of integers, the real numbers and also the pointer types.
+types: the various flavors of integers, the real numbers and also the pointer types.
 When an expression contains a mixture of arithmetic (integer and real) types there are implicit conversions invoked which can be used to work out what the overall type of the